-Whilst we don’t consider playing video games is gambling and would bet (pun intended…) on the majority of e-sports fans agreeing with us, Duel Gaming is applying for a license from the UK Gambling Commission.
+Whilst we don’t consider playing video games is gambling and would bet (pun intended…) on the majority of e-sports fans agreeing with us, Duel Gaming is licensed by the UK Gambling Commission.

 This is something we are proud of.
 Duel is here to provide an extra financial dimension for gamers, and ultimately turn their pastime into a professional pursuit if they want to take it to that level.

 Duel is also, ultimately, a trusted intermediary, looking after the money you have wagered and making sure it goes to the victor in a fair match, and so trust and transparency are critical to Duel and its gamers’ success.